pypa/distlib/docs/overview.rst

   defined by :pep:`345`, :pep:`314` and :pep:`241`.
 * The package ``distlib.markers``, which implements environment markers as defined by :pep:`345`.
+* The package ``distlib.database``, which implements a database of installed distributions, as defined by :pep:`376`.
+* The package ``distlib.depgraph``, which implements distribution dependency graph logic.
+* The package ``distlib.glob``, which implements globbing functionality such as the ability to use ``**`` in patterns to specify recursing into subdirectories.
+* The package ``distlib.resources``, which allows access to data files stored in Python packages, both in the file system and in .zip files.

 Python version and platform compatibility
 -----------------------------------------